WordPress/gutenberg/docs/designers-developers/developers/block-api/block-registration.md

 * **Type:** `String`

 This is a short description for your block, which can be translated with our translation functions.
-This will be shown in the block settings sidebar.
+This will be shown in the Block Tab in the Settings Sidebar.

 ```js
 description: __( 'Block showing a Book card.' )